Are bull terriers hypoallergenic?

 If you give your bull terrier a good bath a few times a week, it can really help mitigate your allergy symptoms by simply removing a lot of the dander and saliva off their coat.

 While you can use a shampoo on your bull terrier, make sure you do not use human shampoo (which can be very bad for dog’s coat and overall health.)
-Use a specialised dog shampoo.
+Use a specialized dog shampoo.

 Don’t forget to dry your bull terrier out to keep them warm and also to reduce the amount of licking they will be tempted to do, as that would again let them spread saliva with allergens all over their coat.